Decimating the Flawed Beliefs of Anti-GMO Activists

-Only 1 out of 28 people in the Leadership of FDA has any prior connection to Monsanto
+Only 1 out of 28 people in the leadership of FDA has any prior connection to Monsanto

 A common claim is that the FDA is secretly run by former employees at Monsanto, thereby undermining the credibility of FDA assessments of genetically modified foods.
 However, upon closer inspection, only a single individual (Michael R. Taylor) has any potential ties to Monsanto.
 However, Taylor has previously had a number of high-level positions both at the FDA and USDA and has also served on many expert committees for the National Academy of Sciences (FDA, 2013).
 Far from being some shadowy Monsanto double agent, Taylor is a recognized world-leading expert on food safety.
-To be sure, conflicts of interest is a problem, but it is a huge disservice to food safety to twist the facts they way that anti-GMO activists do on this issue.
+To be sure, conflicts of interest are a problem, but it is a huge disservice to food safety to twist the facts the way that anti-GMO activists do on this issue.

 The Farmer Assurance Provision protects farmers

-This provision, signed into law in early 2013, allows farmers to keep growing GM crops that has been approved by USDA even if legal challenges are made with regards to their safety.
+This provision, signed into law in early 2013, allows farmers to keep growing GM crops that have been approved by USDA even if legal challenges are made with regards to their safety.
 This means that activists cannot hijack the legal system to force farmers to destroy their GM crops.
 It protects the food supply from disruptions caused by litigation over procedural issues.
 Condescendingly called Monsanto Protection Act by anti-GMO activists, this provision will last until the end of September of 2013 (Snopes, 2013).

 Hazmat suit on GM fields: used by anti-GMO activists (not researchers) to spread fear

-In July of 2011, anti-GMO activists dressed up in Hazmat suits destroyed fields trials of genetically modified wheat at CSIRO (the national science agency in Australia) facility in Canberra.
+In July of 2011, anti-GMO activists dressed up in Hazmat suits destroyed field trials of genetically modified wheat at CSIRO (the national science agency in Australia) facility in Canberra.
 They caused damage for around 300 000 USD and set back research at least a year.
 According to Jeremy Burdon, the industry plant chief, Hazmat suits are not worn by researchers working on GM field trials because there are no hazards there.
-Researchers working with the genetically modified wheat call the hazmat suits “theatrical” and a “publicity stunt, designed to mislead the public and spread unwarranted fear” (Bettles, 2011).
+Researchers working with the genetically modified wheat call the Hazmat suits “theatrical” and a “publicity stunt, designed to mislead the public and spread unwarranted fear” (Bettles, 2011).

 A massive amount of scientific evidence shows that the GM foods currently available on the international market are just as safe as conventional foods.
 Farmers can still buy, trade or save conventional seeds.
-GM crops require less insecticide and uses less harmful herbicides.
+GM crops require less insecticide and use less harmful herbicides.
 GMO bans are driven by lobbyists who spread fear and misinformation.
 As early as the late 1990s, GM crops had a 5-10% increase in yield.
 Indian farmers growing Bt cotton use ~40% less pesticides, get ~37% yield increase and almost 90% higher cotton profits.
 GM crops reduce topsoil erosion because they promote reduced tillage.
 Many GM crops, like Golden Rice and PRSV-resistant papaya were not developed for profit.
 Only 1 out of 28 people in the Leadership of FDA has any prior connection to Monsanto and the Farmer Assurance Provision protects farmers (and is even about to expire).
-Hazmat suit are not used by researchers on GM fields.
+Hazmat suits are not used by researchers on GM fields.
 It was just a publicity stunt by anti-GMO activists to spread fear.